-Our fantastic garden design ideas will give you all the inspiration you need to transform your outdoor living space.
+That's where our stunning garden design ideas come in.
+We've rounded up our favourite schemes to give you all the inspiration you need to turn your dream garden space into a reality.
 No matter how big or small your garden is, with just a few simple touches you can turn your outdoor space into a tranquil oasis that you'll want to spend all your time in.

 1. Get in the zone